-Saudi Public Debt & Sukuk in a time of COVID-19 and low oil prices
+Saudi public debt and sukuk in a time of COVID-19 and low oil prices

-The volatility in crude oil market dynamics is matched only by the volatility in the politics of oil especially between two of the largest producers in the world - Saudi Arabia and Russia, with another, the US, feigning to play the role of a self-interested broker and facilitator.
+The volatility in crude oil market dynamics is matched only by the volatility in the politics of oil especially between two of the largest producers in the world – Saudi Arabia and Russia, with another, the US, feigning to play the role of a disinterested broker and facilitator.

-The toing and froing from production hikes in March to record cuts agreed on April 9 at an OPEC+ meeting with the Kingdom, according to Saudi sources, agreeing to cut back its output from 12mn barrels per day (bpd) to just under 8.7mn bpd and Russia from 10.4mn bpd to around 8.4mn bpd, has merely served to contribute to market uncertainty with Mexico threatening to opt out of any such deal and America’s favourite pariah states Iran and Venezuela (boasting the world’s largest proven oil reserves) subject to US sanctions.
+The toing and froing from production hikes in March to record cuts agreed on April 9 at an OPEC+ meeting, with the Kingdom, according to Saudi sources, consenting to cut back its output from 12mn barrels per day to just under 8.7mn bpd and Russia from 10.4mn bpd to around 8.4mn bpd, has merely served to contribute to market uncertainty, with Mexico threatening to opt out of any such deal and Washington’s favourite pariah states Iran and Venezuela (boasting the world’s largest proven oil reserves) subject to US sanctions.

-World output could contract further if imposed restrictions on economic activities and lock downs extend to the third quarter this year and if fiscal responses introduced by countries across the world to mitigate the socio-economic impact of COVID-19 fail don't work things could get worse still.
+World output could contract further if imposed restrictions on economic activities and lockdowns extend to the third quarter this year and if fiscal responses introduced by countries across the world to mitigate the socio-economic impact of coronavirus (COVID-19) don't work things could get worse still.

 The multifaceted crisis will have a big impact on Saudi Arabia’s public debt strategy and its socio-political structures – much more so than in other countries.